 Diabetes diet: Six foods that may help maintain healthy blood sugar levels

-While there's no substitute for a balanced diabetic diet, adding certain foods may help those with diabetes keep sugar levels under control.
+While there's no substitute for a balanced healthy diet, adding certain foods may help those with diabetes keep sugar levels under control.

 Coffee and cinnamon have made headlines as foods that might be able to help cut the risk of diabetes or help maintain healthy blood sugar levels.
 However, don't get the idea that such foods are magic pills for your diabetic diet.

-It's still important for people with diabetes to eat a balanced diabetic diet and exercise to help manage the disease.
+It's still important for people with diabetes to eat a balanced healthy diet and exercise to help manage the condition.
 Nevertheless, some foods, such as white bread, are converted almost immediately to blood sugar, causing a quick spike.
 Other foods, such as brown rice, are digested more slowly, causing a lower and gentler change in blood sugar.

-If you are trying to follow a healthy diabetic diet, here are six suggestions that may help to keep your blood sugar in check.
+If you are trying to follow a healthy diet for diabetes, here are 6 suggestions that may help to keep your blood sugar in check.

 Porridge can help control blood sugar and the charity Diabetes UK recommends it to see you through the morning.

 Even though porridge is a carbohydrate, it's a very good carbohydrate.
 Because it's high in soluble fibre, it's slower to digest and it won't raise your blood sugar as much or as quickly.
 It's going to work better at maintaining a healthy blood sugar level over time.

 Not only does this high-quality carbohydrate offer a steadier source of energy than white bread, it can also help with weight loss.
 The soluble fibre in oats helps to keep us feeling fuller longer.